As amended through November 28, 2016

 12.3 Operation of Committees

 12.3.1 The administrator or committee chair at each level shall inform the candidate in writing of the recommendation and vote on the nomination, with a statement of the reasons therefor, by the time the case is sent forward.
 The administrator or committee chair shall also send to the previous level(s) a copy of the recommendation and statement of reasons.
+When the vote is not unanimous, a written statement stipulating the majority opinion and minority opinion must be included.
+The candidate may submit a written response to the statement to the committee chair within 7 calendar days of the date of the recommendation; this response must proceed with the case.
+At the same time the case is sent forward to the next level, the committee chair shall also send a copy of the recommendation and statement of reasons, and the candidate's response, if any, to the department chair and the department promotion and tenure committee chair.
+The committee chair shall distribute copies to committee members.

 12.3.2 All committee deliberations shall be confidential.
 The committee’s recommendation and vote shall be communicated only by the chair.
 Within the committee, individual votes shall be openly declared.
 Outside the committee, only the total vote shall be disclosed.
+No abstentions or proxies are allowed.
+Committee members must be present during deliberations in order to vote.
+When a committee member must step down due to an extreme personal emergency, the Nominations and Elections Committee shall find a replacement.

 12.3.3 All cases except tenure cases in the penultimate year may be withdrawn by the candidate at any stage.